josephsl/wintenApps/readme.md

 * Twitter.
 * TeamViewer Touch.
 * Weather.
-* Windows Defender UWP (Creators Update and later)
+* Windows Defender Security Center (Creators Update and later)
 * Miscellaneous modules for controls such as Start Menu tiles.

 Note: this add-on requires Windows 10 Version 1511 (build 10586) or later and NVDA 2016.3 or later.
 For best results, use the add-on with latest stable build (build 14393).